PilotDataPlatform/edp-keycloak-operator/docs/api.md

         <td><b>redirectUris</b></td>
         <td>[]string</td>
         <td>
           RedirectUris is a list of valid URI pattern a browser can redirect to after a successful login.
 Simple wildcards are allowed such as 'https://example.com/*'.
 Relative path can be specified too, such as /my/relative/path/*.
 Relative paths are relative to the client root URL.
 If not specified, spec.webUrl + "/*" will be used.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>secret</b></td>
         <td>string</td>
         <td>
+          Secret is kubernetes secret name where the client's secret will be stored.
+Secret should have the following format: $secretName:secretKey.
-          Secret is a client secret used for authentication.
-If not provided, it will be generated.<br/>
+If not specified, a client secret will be generated and stored in a secret with the name keycloak-client-{metadata.name}-secret.
+If keycloak client is public, secret property will be ignored.<br/>
         </td>
         <td>false</td>
       </tr><tr>